awsdocs/amazon-vpc-user-guide/doc_source/security_iam_service-with-iam.md

 "Resource": "*"
 ```

-**Important**
-Currently, not all Amazon EC2 API actions support resource\-level permissions\.
-If an Amazon EC2 API action does not support resource\-level permissions, you can grant users permission to use the action, but you have to specify a \* for the resource element of your policy statement\.
-To view the actions for which you can specify an ARN for the resource element, see [Actions Defined by Amazon EC2](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonec2.html#amazonec2-actions-as-permissions)\.

 The VPC resource has the ARN shown in the following example\.

 ```
 arn:${Partition}:ec2:${Region}:${Account}:vpc/${VpcId}
 ```

-For more information about the format of ARNs, see [Amazon Resource Names \(ARNs\)](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)\.

 For example, to specify the `vpc-1234567890abcdef0` VPC in your statement, use the ARN shown in the following example\.